KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/platforms-without-a-human-face.md

 It can produce analytics that imply activity while refusing to explain the mechanism behind the activity.

-The user sees the trace.
+The person sees the trace.

 The institution withholds the relation.